wvanderen/lemos/docs/adr/0006-ritual-editing.md

 ### 3.2 Editor Workflow

 1. **Create New Ritual**
-   - User opens "New Ritual" → `RitualEditor.started`.
+   - User opens "New Ritual" form.
    - Auto‑generates an unsaved ritual in memory (`draft` state).
 2. **Edit**
    - Steps can be reordered, deleted, or typed directly.